CatherineTrevor/gothenburg-netball/README.md

 # Deployment

-NB: During deployment, I had a few occasions where I duplicated commits, in particular at the beginning, and did not commit as often as I should.
-This I tried to rectify as I continued to build the site.

 This project was developed using Gitpod, committed to git and pushed to Github using the built-in functionality.

 To deploy the pages to Github Pages, from the Github repository, the following steps were taken: